Snap is pushing deeper into commerce, with shoppable ad formats like Collections, better ad targeting and ways to sell directly through its platform.

 Last September, it rolled out collection ads, a catalog-style ad that allowed brands to highlight multiple products in a single ad, where users could tap on the product to get more details.
 It’s also rolled out new video ad features to support longer-form videos that can run up to three minutes long.
 DTC brands in particular have been heavily investing in story ads on Snapchat Discover, Business Insider previously reported.

-Megan Yip, manager of growth strategies at MeUndies, said in an email that the DTC underwear brand has doubled its Snapchat between the first and second half of the year.
+Megan Yip, manager of growth strategies at MeUndies, said in an email that the DTC underwear brand has doubled its Snapchat spend between the first and second half of the year.
 She said that MeUndies started to spend more on Snapchat after the company launched conversion optimization.
 Snapchat launched the feature last June, which allowed brands to optimize their campaigns for a greater variety of goals.

 Yip wrote that before Snapchat launched conversion optimization, “we were running close to $5,000 in tests with no conversions.”